What is amillennialism?

-Amillennialism is by far the most dominant eschatological position in the history of Christianity.
+Amillennialism is by far the most dominant eschatological position in the history of Christianity. ("Eschatology" refers to the doctrine of "last things," meaning the end times.)
 The view is held by the Roman Catholic Church, the Greek Orthodox Church, and by a large segment of Protestantism.
-In recent years, amillennialism has seen an increase in adherents due in part to the decline of dispensationalism.
-Stanley Grenz writes: “[A]millennialism has benefited from the efforts of those who have questioned the validity of dispensationalism in a context in which postmillennialism was perceived as no longer a viable option.”
+In recent years, amillennialism has seen an increase in adherents due in part to the decline of dispensational premillennialism.

-Where as postmillennialism holds that the millennium will be inaugurated by means of the Church preaching the gospel, and premillennialsim holds that the millennium will begin after the seven-year tribulation, amillennialism believe the millennium began with Christ’s first coming and will continue until Christ’s second coming.
+Where as postmillennialism holds that the 1,000-year millennium will begin by means of the Church preaching the gospel, and premillennialism holds that the 1,000-year millennium will begin after the rapture and the seven-year tribulation, amillennialism believe the 1,000-year millennium began with the first coming of Jesus Christ and will continue until his Second Coming.
+Scroll down to see the time line explaining amillennialism.

 Christ Second Coming